 - are you going to respect if they can only work less than 20 hrs a week if they collect SSI or intentionally schedule them over?

-- are you going to make accommodations
+- are you going to make accommodations?

 Most workplaces aren’t willing to accommodate us.
 They act like we want them to go to Mars to get the Mars rover.

-To me, it’s implying if he can do it then everyone should; not considering other barriers like discrimination, ableism, lack of accessibility, etc. The guy in the photo had access to accommodations which most disabled folks, can’t get.
+To me, it’s implying if he can do it then everyone should; not considering other barriers like discrimination, ableism, lack of accessibility, etc. The guy in the photo had access to accommodations that most disabled folks, can’t get.

 Also, employers don’t want to hire disabled people because they know we will ask for accommodations.
 Also, we will work slower than an able-bodied person.
 We will need more days off for Drs. appointments/symptom flare-ups.
-In an autistic person case, may need more time to learn the job.
+In an autistic person’s case, may need more time to learn the job.